Get a quote

 • Fences

-The total needed for the sinking fund is then as an annual fee, which is paid on a quarterly basis as part of the strata levies, with owners of larger apartments paying more.
+The total amount required for the sinking fund is then divided into an annual fee, paid quarterly as part of the strata levies.
+Owners of larger apartments typically pay more due to their larger share of the property.

 Even if 10-year plans are optional (or not enforced) they’re useful to ensure owners aren’t paying too much or not enough.